TritonDataCenter/sdc-docker/docs/api/features/repos.md

 In `docker pull` and `docker run`, the image search goes across Docker Hub's public repo and the private repos you have logged in.
 As with Docker Inc. docker, `docker search` operation is confined to only the public repo.

-## Using images with private repo hosted outside of Docker Hub
+## Using images in self-hosted private repo

 All self-hosted private repos should have a fully qualified domain name and an authority-signed certificate.
 The end-point should be referenced in the image name when using docker pull/run/create operations.